 Interestingly, propionate doesn't prevent Salmonella infection by sounding the alarm and telling the immune system to attack.
-Instead, propionate takes care of the situation itself.
-Propionate interferes with Salmonella’s ability to divide and grow by increasing the internal acidity of the invader.
+Instead, propionate takes care of the infectious situation itself.
+Propionate interferes with Salmonella's ability to divide and grow by increasing the internal acidity of the microbe.

-"Collectively, our results show that when concentrations of propionate, which is produced by Bacteroides, in the gut are high, Salmonella are unable to raise their internal pH to facilitate cellular functions required for growth," Amanda Jacobson, the paper's lead author and a graduate student in microbiology and immunology said.3
+"Collectively, our results show that when concentrations of propionate, which is produced by Bacteroides, in the gut are high, Salmonella are unable to raise their internal pH to facilitate cellular functions required for growth," said Amanda Jacobson, the paper's lead author and a graduate student in microbiology and immunology.3

-So, now that we know propionate assists in preventing Salmonella-related food poisoning, the next obvious question is where does it come from and how do we make sure our gut microbes are producing beneficial propionate?
+So, now that we know propionate assists in preventing Salmonella-related food poisoning, the next obvious question is, where does it come from and how do we make sure our gut microbes produce beneficial propionate?

 The Protective Powers of Propionate